-Property What to Specify Driver Name The name of an existing User Application driver (the driver specified during the User Application installation), or the name of a new User Application driver.
-Authentication ID The DN of the User Application Administrator.
-Application password/Reenter password The password for the User Application Administrator (above).
-Application context The name of the User Application context, for example, IDM.
-Host The hostname or IP address of the application server where the Identity Manager User Application is deployed.
+Field Description Driver Name Specify the name of an existing User Application driver (the driver specified during the User Application installation), or the name of a new User Application driver.
+Authentication ID Specify the DN of the User Application Administrator.
+Application Password Specify the password for the User Application Administrator (above).

+Field Description Host Specify the hostname or IP address of the application server where the Identity Manager User Application is deployed.
 This information is used: To trigger workflows on the application server to connect to access workflows (terminate, retract, and so on).
 To update cached data definitions.
-Port The port for the Host (above).
-Allow Override Initiator Applies to User Application Version 3.5 and later.
-This property applies to workflows that are started automatically.
+Port Specify the port for the Host (above).
+Application Context Specify context of the User Application context.
+For example, IDMProv.
+Allow Initiator Override This property applies to workflows that are started automatically.
 Workflows started automatically are typically started under the Admin identity.
 Selecting Yes for this property allows those workflows to be started under another user identity.
 For more information, see the Identity Manager User Application: Administration Guide.